ENERGY STAR Windows

 Look for the ENERGY STAR

-To find energy-efficient windows and skylights, simply look for the ENERGY STAR.
+To find energy-efficient windows and skylights, look for the ENERGY STAR.
 The ENERGY STAR guidelines for windows and skylights are tailored to four climate zones.
 For example, windows in the North are optimized to reduce heat loss in the winter, while windows in the South are optimized to reduce heat gain during the summer.
 This explains why windows that are energy efficient in Florida will not necessarily be energy efficient in Michigan.

 Independent Testing for Energy Performance